pulse-empire/Veneer/README.md

 VeneerX can be used for various ethical research purposes, such as:

-* **Understanding Bruteforce Techniques:** Researchers can use VeneerX to analyze the vulnerabilities prone to bruteforce techniques and develop countermeasures.
+* **Understanding Disguise Techniques:** Researchers can use VeneerX to analyze the disguise techniques that malicious extensions employ to gain more trust for code injections.
-* **Security Training and Awareness:** Security professionals can use VeneerX to simulate real-world bruteforce attacks and educate users about the dangers of such threats.
+* **Security Training and Awareness:** Security professionals can use VeneerX to simulate real-world veneer attacks on website logins and educate users about the dangers of such threats.

 **Community and Collaboration:**